BryanSchuetz/the-theme/_posts/2019-09-10-can-the-development-community-adopt-agile.markdown

 ---
 title: Can the Development Community Adopt Agile?
+And Even Longer Titles Than the Ones You Might be used to Seeing.
 date: 2019-09-10 11:37:00 -04:00
 layout: post
 tags: